 Tylenol Cold & Flu Severe Side Effects

-Note: This page contains side effects data for the generic drug acetaminophen / dextromethorphan / guaifenesin / phenylephrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Tylenol Cold & Flu Severe.
+Note: This document contains side effect information about acetaminophen / dextromethorphan / guaifenesin / phenylephrine.
+Some dosage forms listed on this page may not apply to the brand name Tylenol Cold & Flu Severe.

 For Healthcare Professionals

 The manufacturer has not provided adverse event information.[Ref]

 More about Tylenol Cold & Flu Severe (acetaminophen / dextromethorphan / guaifenesin / phenylephrine)

 - Drug class: upper respiratory combinations